Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

-As for the equation satisfied by $w_{2}$, we know that the source term therein (with $\bar w$ being frozen) is smooth.
+Now, in the equation for $w_{2}$, the source term (with $\bar w$ being frozen) is smooth.
 The solution $w_{2}(s,\cdot)$ thus has bounded (spatial) derivatives of any order, for $t-s \leq 1$, with the bounds being independent of $t$.
 4pt

-\textit{Second Step.} The rest of the proof is hence dedicated to the case when $t \geq 1$.
-We start with the proof of $(i)$, using the same notations $q(0,\cdot)$, $q$ and $\bar q_{1/2}$ as in the statement and the proof of Proposition \ref{prop:Q:estimates}.
-By Proposition \ref{prop:Q:estimates} and Remark \ref{rem:5:2}, we deduce that there exist $\lambda$ and $C$ as in the statement (but the values of which are allowed to vary from line to line) such that
+\textit{Second Step.} The rest of the proof is dedicated to the case $t \geq 1$.
+We start with the proof of \eqref{eq:prop:5:3:1}, using the same notations $q(0,\cdot)$, $q$ and $\bar q_{1/2}$ as in the statement and the proof of Proposition \ref{prop:Q:estimates}.
+By Proposition \ref{prop:Q:estimates} and Remark \ref{rem:5:2}, there exist $\lambda$ and $C$ as in the statement (but the values of which are allowed to vary from line to line) such that

 Next, we use the Sobolev bound